Skip to content

 Why is white bedding considered the best option?

-It’s classic, easy to keep bright, and often made from higher-grade fibers and finishes.
-That combination reduces pilling and helps your bed look clean and calm.
+It’s timeless, easy to brighten, and often crafted from higher-grade fibers and finishes.
+This combination reduces pilling and keeps your bed looking clean and calm.

 Which materials pill the least?

-Long-staple cotton percale and quality linen are standouts.
-They shed less fuzz and keep a smoother surface than short-staple cotton or synthetics.
+Long-staple cotton percale and high-quality linen stand out.
+They shed less fuzz and maintain a smoother surface than short-staple cotton or synthetics.

 Does thread count matter for bobbling?

-Extremes don’t help.
-A balanced 270–350 TC percale usually resists pilling better than ultra-high counts or loosely woven sets.
+Extremes aren’t beneficial.
+A balanced 270–350 thread-count percale usually resists pilling better than ultra-high counts or loosely woven sets.

 How should I wash white bedding?

 Inside out, light loads, gentle cycle, cool to warm water, mild detergent, and low heat.
-Line drying is ideal when you can.
+Line drying is ideal when possible.

 Can I use bleach on white bedding?